Bogdan Rath

 Bogdan Rath (born 28 June 1972) is a Romanian and later Italian water polo player who competed in the 1996 Summer Olympics (for Romania) and in the 2004 Summer Olympics (for Italy).
 In June 2022, he became the coach of the Romanian national polo team and the Steaua Bucharest club team.

+Bogdan Rath is the most decorated Romanian water polo player of all time.
+He was a member of the Romanian national team, with whom he played 250 matches between 1991 and 1999, and later of the Italian national team, with whom he played 125 matches between 2001 and 2005.
+Since June 2022, he has been the head coach of the Romanian national water polo team and of the club team Steaua Bucharest.